Hubert Lagardelle: Revolutionary syndicalism

 Finishing his studies in Law with a thesis on trade unions, Hubert Lagardelle began his career in journalism by founding the Toulouse Marxist journal Socialist Youth (1895).
-In 1896 he became a member of the French Workers' Party (Marxist) of Jules Guesde.
-In 1899 he founded the Le Mouvement socialiste, a theoretical journal of socialism and syndicalism which remains a benchmark in the history of French socialism.
+In 1896, he became a member of the French Workers' Party (Marxist) of Jules Guesde.
+In 1899, he founded the Le Mouvement socialiste, a theoretical journal of socialism and syndicalism which remains a benchmark in the history of French socialism.
 Lagardelle took influence from the theories of Proudhon, Marx and Georges Sorel.
 As a socialist activist, he attended meetings of the General Confederation of Labour (CGT) and was a contributor to the development of the revolutionary syndicalist movement in the years 1904–1908.

 Fascism and national syndicalism

 In 1910, disappointed with the evolution of the CGT, Lagardelle retired to Toulouse where he became responsible for the local chamber of commerce.
 Like many other contemporary French revolutionary unionists, such as Gustave Hervé and Georges Valois, he left the labour movement and developed a tendency towards fascism.
 In 1926, he joined the Toulouse section of the Faisceau, the first French fascist party.
-Benito Mussolini attributed the genesis of Fascism in part to Lagardelle, writing in his "Doctrine of Fascism" (1932): "In the great river of fascism, you will find that the veins run back to Sorel, Peguy, to the Lagardelle Socialist Movement and the Italian trade unionists, who from 1904 to 1914, carried a new note in socialist circles with Pagine libere Olivetti, La Lupa of Orano He Divenire Social E. Leone."
+Benito Mussolini attributed the genesis of Fascism in part to Lagardelle, writing in his "The Doctrine of Fascism" (1932): "In the great river of fascism, you will find that the veins run back to Sorel, Peguy, to the Lagardelle Socialist Movement and the Italian trade unionists, who from 1904 to 1914, carried a new note in socialist circles with Pagine libere Olivetti, La Lupa of Orano He Divenire Social E. Leone."

 Vichy government and later life

 Fascinated by Italian fascism, Lagardelle assisted the Ambassador of France to Rome, Henry de Jouvenel, from 1932 to 1937 in an attempt to establish a Franco-Italian alliance to prevent further German expansionism.

 Lagardelle became Minister of Labour for the Vichy government of Pierre Laval (April 1942 – November 1943).
 In 1943, he was forced to resign from the government and became editor of the Socialist France newspaper.
-In 1946, he was sentenced to life imprisonment but released because of his age in 1949.
+In 1946, he was sentenced to life imprisonment for collaboration but released because of his age in 1949.

-He died on 20 September 1958.
+He died on 20 September 1958 and was buried at the Saint-Ouen Cemetery.